-The Municipality must ensure that all officials and Councillors are appropriately capacitated in Free Basic Services in terms of the following key areas:
+The Municipality must ensure that all officials and Councilors are appropriately capacitated in Free Basic Services in terms of the following key areas:

-- Database Management;
+- a) Database Management;

-- Demand and by-law implementation; and
+- b) Demand and by-law implementation; and

-- Policy and by-law implementation.
+- c) Policy and by-law implementation.

-26. CREDIT CONTROL AND DEBT COLLECTION POLICY TO BE APPLIED FOR INDIGENT HOUSEHOLDS
+26. CREDIT CONTROL AND DEBT COLLECTION POLICY TO BE APPLIED FOR INDIGENT

+HOUSEHOLDS